Azure/moby-packaging/README.md

 layout of the package.

-Any static files that you want to be in the final package should live in the target package's directory (again, `moby-init` in this example).
+Any static files that you want to be in the final package should live in the target package's directory (again, `moby-tini` in this example).

 ### Add Makefiles to the package directory